Temple of Poseidon, Sounion

 The Temple of Poseidon is an ancient Greek temple on Cape Sounion, Greece, dedicated to the god Poseidon.
 There is evidence of the establishment of sanctuaries on the cape from as early as the 11th century BC.
 Sounion's most prominent temples, the Temple of Athena and the Temple of Poseidon, are however not believed to have been built until about 700 BC, and their kouroi (freestanding Greek statues of young men) date from about one hundred years later.
 The material and size of the offerings at the Temple of Poseidon indicate that it was likely frequented by members of the elite and the aristocratic class.

 The Greeks considered Poseidon to be the "master of the sea".
-Given the importance to Athens of trade by sea and the significance of its navy in its creation and survival during the fifth century, Poseidon was of a particular relevance and value to the Athenians.
+Given the importance to Athens of trade by sea and the significance of its navy in its creation and survival during the 5th century, Poseidon was of a particular relevance and value to the Athenians.

 Geography

 Approximately 13 km south of Thorikos in the southern most region of Attica, the deme of Sounion is most well known for its sanctuaries of Poseidon and Athena.
-Its placement at the foot of Attica allowed it to function as a borderhop deme as it could easily be seen by ships nearing Attica.
+Its placement at the foot of Attica allowed it to function as a borderhop as it could easily be seen by ships nearing Attica.